 Ease of Setup

 Winding a bobbin, installing it, and using the needle threader make up the majority of the score for this metric, as these tasks highlighted the biggest differences between machines.
-We also looked at threading the upper thread on each machine, but this was extremely similar to all the machines.
-As mentioned above, this rating metric can be extremely important for whose eyesight might not be as good as it used to be, or someone who struggles with nimble tasks like threading the needle.
+As mentioned above, this rating metric can be extremely important for someone whose eyesight might not be as good as it used to be, or someone who struggles with nimble tasks like threading the needle.
 Even for those who don't, the machines that excel in this metric will definitely alleviate frustration.

 The Brother SE400 earned the highest marks in this metric, with an 8 out of 10.
 This machine did a great job at winding the bobbin evenly and consistently, and it was a snap to install, but its standout feature is the automatic needle threader.
 The needle threader on this machine is the only one out of the bunch that can honestly be considered automatic.
 You route the thread, pull the lever on the side of the machine, and the needle is magically threaded.

 Each machine has a presser foot specifically for buttonholes, with marks to align it in the right location, and an adjustable size that will match the button.
 As expected, it was much easier to execute a 1-step buttonhole compared to the 4-step buttonhole, and we definitely preferred the former method.
 One of our Best Buy award winners, the Singer 7258 was the easiest to actually make the buttonhole, as well as our top scorer in this entire metric, earning an 8 out of 10.
-This was the only model that actually stood out in this test, with a 5-way tie for the runner-up spot.
-We liked that this model created a buttonhole that was not prone to unraveling, in direct contrast to other models, like the Brother ST371HD or either of the Singer Heavy-Duty Models.
+This was the only model that actually stood out in this test, creating a buttonhole that was not prone to unraveling, in direct contrast to most of the other models.

 A final aspect that the 7258 excelled at, that we didn't initially think would be a differentiating factor, was lining up the presser foot so the buttonhole ends up in the desired location.
 This proved to quite difficult on some machines, and could actually prove catastrophic on some sewing projects.
 Imagine spending hours and hours making a custom garment with expensive fabric, and having the buttonholes end up crooked and misaligned after all that work — it would be devastating!
-The 7258 excelled at this as well, with a visible set of marks on the presser foot to match to the marks on the fabric.
-Other machines — the Janome 8077, Singer 4423, and the Singer 4452 — were much harder to see, making it almost impossible to line up the finished product in the desired location, somewhat excluding these machines for those of you primarily focused on garment production or other users that will frequently be making buttonholes.
+The 7258 has a very visible set of marks on the presser foot to match to the marks on the fabric.